mowenpark/codecamp/README.md

-[Live link][codecamp]

-[codecamp]: www.codecamp.ninja/

-## Summary
+#Codecamp

-codecamp is a web application inspired by Glassdoor built using Ruby on Rails and React.js.
+Codecamp is a web application inspired by Glassdoor built using Ruby on Rails and React.js.
 Allows users to:

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Search for web development bootcamps by company, language, or program name
+- [ ] Search for web development bootcamps by Company, Language, or Program
-- [ ] Write reviews for programs
+- [ ] Create, edit, and delete reviews once logged in
 - [ ] Favorite bootcamp programs

+View it live at [codecamp.ninja][codecamp].

+[codecamp]: www.codecamp.ninja/

 ## Overall Structure

+###Back end

+Code Camp is built on the web framework, Ruby on Rails, and uses a postgreSQL database.
+All data requests are completed using AJAX and are fulfilled through a JSON API.
+Associations are in place to prefetch data in order to minimize SQL queries to the database.

+###Front end

+The front end is built in React.js and JavaScript, utilizing React's Flux architecture.
+React's virtual DOM allows for quick re-rendering of individual elements without requiring new pages to be sent from the server.

 ###Libraries